sarroutbi/rust-keylime-push-model/README.md

 # rust-keylime-pull-model
-Temporary repository to perform serialization/deserialization of Keylime push model
+Temporary repository to perform serialization/deserialization of Keylime push model.
+In particular, it contains structures for:
+* capabilities-negotiation